 What is STP Marketing?

-Understanding the STP Model
+Understanding STP Marketing

 The first step to applying STP marketing is segmentation.
 This is the practice of dividing your customers based on certain identifying characteristics.
 It allows you to deliver tailored marketing messages that specifically appeal to these groups – an approach that tends to be more effective than a one-size-fits-all strategy.